gueryacine/netbox/docs/installation/upgrading.md

+# Review the Release Notes

+Prior to upgrading your NetBox instance, be sure to carefully review all [release notes](../../release-notes/) that have been published since your current version was released.
+Although the upgrade process typically does not involve additional work, certain releases may introduce breaking or backward-incompatible changes.
+These are called out in the release notes under the version in which the change went into effect.

 # Install the Latest Code

 As with the initial installation, you can upgrade NetBox by either downloading the latest release package or by cloning the `master` branch of the git repository.